 A package description consists of a number of field/value pairs.
-A field starts with the field freeform Any arbitrary string, no interpretation or parsing is done.
+A field starts with the field name in the left-hand column followed by a ":", and the value continues until the next line that begins in the left-hand column, or the end of file.